yk11SE/PythonFundamentalsCS50_yona/1 - Conditionals/PROBLEM0.5.md

 		$
 Next execute

-		mkdir tip
+		mkdir meal
-to make a folder called tip in your codespace.
+to make a folder called meal in your codespace.

 Then execute

-		cd tip
+		cd meal
 to change directories into that folder.
-You should now see your terminal prompt as tip/ $.
+You should now see your terminal prompt as meal/ $.
 You can now execute

-		code tip.py
+		code meal.py
-to make a file called tip.py where you’ll write your program.
+to make a file called meal.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually.
-At the `tip/ $` prompt in your terminal: :
+At the `meal/ $` prompt in your terminal: :

-1. Run your program with `python tip.py`.
-Type `$50.00` and press Enter.
-Then, type `15%` and press Enter.
-Your program should output: `Leave $7.50`
+1. Run your program with `python meal.py`.
+Type `7:00` and press Enter.
+Your program should output: `breakfast time`
-2. Run your program with `python tip.py`.
-Type `$100.00` and press Enter.
-Then, type `18%` and press Enter.
-Your program should output: `Leave $18.00`
+2. Run your program with `python meal.py`.
+Type `7:30` and press Enter.
+Your program should output: `breakfast time`
-3. Run your program with `python tip.py`.
-Type `$15.00` and press Enter.
-Then, type `25%` and press Enter.
-Your program should output: `Leave $3.75`
+3. Run your program with `python meal.py`.
+Type `12:42` and press Enter.
+Your program should output `lunch time`
+4. Run your program with `python meal.py`.
+Type `18:32` and press Enter.
+Your program should output `dinner time`
+5. Run your program with `python meal.py`.
+Type `11:11` and press Enter.
+Your program should output `nothing`

 # Commit your progran to GITHUB
-At the `tip/ $` prompt in your terminal:
+At the `meal/ $` prompt in your terminal:

-		git add tip.py
+		git add meal.py
-Add tip.py to the changes to be committed
+Add meal.py to the changes to be committed

-		git commit -m “Upload completed tip.py“
+		git commit -m “Upload completed meal.py“
-Commit all changes in the REPO with the comment “Upload completed tip.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*
+Commit all changes in the REPO with the comment “Upload completed meal.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push